helaili/jekyll-action/README.md

 Note that we also renamed `index.html` to `index.adoc` and modified this file accordingly in order to leverage AsciiDoc.

 ### Use the action
 Use the `helaili/jekyll-action@master` action in your workflow file.
-It needs access to a `JEKYLL_PAT` secret set with a Personal Access Token (needs ` public_repo` scope).
+It needs access to the out-of-the-box `GITHUB_TOKEN` secret.
 The directory where the Jekyll site lives will be detected (based on the location of `_config.yml`) but you can also explicitly set this directory by setting the `jekyll_src` parameter (`sample_site` for us).
 The `SRC` environment variable is also supported for backward compatibilty but it is deprecated.
 The action will search for Gemfile location.
 If your want to specify it explicitly (e.g. if you have multiple Gemfiles per project), you should update `gem_src` input parameter accordingly.

 Use the `actions/cache` action in the workflow as well, to shorten build times and decrease load on GitHub's servers